Before digging in, let’s define the terms . . .

 Question: My friends say I can’t use split shot when I’m tightlining/euro nymphing.
 Is that true?

-Answer: No, that’s definitely not true.
+Answer: No, that’s not true at all.
 Tight liners for decades have used split shot to great advantage.
 But these days, tungsten beads provide the opportunity to build enough weight on a hook that even small flies can get down in heavier current.

 It cannot fairly be called “euro nymphing” if you use split shot, but that’s another discussion.